Geography & Environment

 Link to on-line version of book http://www.elgaronline.com/abstract/9781848443341.xml

 Professor Chant is Director of the joint Department of Geography and Environment/Department of International Development (ID) MSc in Urbanisation and Development.
-This is a cutting-edge MSc programme vital to understanding the causes and implications of development in a world where 50% of the population is now urban, and most future urban growth will take place in the Global South.
-The programme draws on the expertise of a large number of LSE's development and urban faculty with research experience in a diverse array of countries such as India, China, Korea, Philippines, South Africa, Tanzania, Cameroon, Ghana, Gambia, Mexico, Costa Rica and beyond.
-Please visit the following websites for basic details of the programme.
+This is a cutting-edge MSc programme vital to understanding the causes and implications of development in a world where over 50% of the population is now urban, and most future urban growth will take place in the Global South.
+The programme draws on the expertise of a large number of LSE's development and urban faculty with research experience in a diverse array of countries such as Lebanon, India, China, Korea, Philippines, South Africa, Tanzania, Cameroon, Ghana, Gambia, Argentina, Mexico, Costa Rica, Colombia, Argentina, Brazil, Bolivia, Chile and beyond.
+Please visit the following websites for basic details of the programme, and take a look at our short video which features staff, students and alumni: MSc Urbanisation & Development promo video.

 Urbanisation and Development Facebook fan page: http://www.facebook.com/pages/London-United-Kingdom/LSE-Urbanisation-and-Development/10150118794605430